-The 2017 Forrester report suggests that Magento is one of the most popular eCommerce platforms.
+Magento is considered to be one of the world’s most preferred and respected eCommerce platforms.

 A Magento store is SEO-friendly, it’s flexible, it has ready-to-use extensions, it boasts a large community of developers and users.
 Above all, it’s safe.